Sujalgupt22/Major-Project-PCSE26-18/README.md

-# IndiSight++: Monument Recognition from Satellite Images using Deep Learning with Explainable AI
+# Monument Recognition from Satellite Images using Deep Learning with Explainable AI

 ## Project Overview
 IndiSight++ is a Deep Learning and Explainable AI (XAI) based framework designed for recognizing historical monuments from satellite imagery.
 The system uses MobileNetV1 along with Grad-CAM, LIME, and SHAP to provide accurate and interpretable monument classification.